mbcw/arbitrary-precision-number/README.md

-# arbitray precision number
+# arbitrary precision number

-**Arbitray Precision Number for Arithmatic operations.** <br>
+**Arbitrary Precision Number for Arithmetic operations.** <br>
-Number with arbitray precision (default precision 10^-2000), all arithmatic operations will be calculated to the limit of precision.
+Number with arbitrary precision (default precision 10^-2000), all arithmetic operations will be calculated to the limit of precision.
 <br>

 ## Project settings: